Skip to main content

 3. Public Holiday

-If a full-time employee’s usual working day falls on a public holiday, they must be paid for the public holiday.
-If they don’t usually work on the public holiday, they are not entitled to public holiday pay.
-For example, on a Saturday or Sunday. | Casual employees do not get any public holiday payments. |
+If a full-time employee’s usual working day falls on a public holiday, they are entitled to a paid day off on the public holiday.
+If they don’t usually work on the public holiday, they are not entitled to a paid day off.
+They cannot be required to work on a public holiday but if they do work, they may be paid an additional amount as per a relevant award.

 4. Pay